abianche/skroll/README.md

 ## ✨ Vision

-This project aims to provide writers and developers with a simple yet powerful editor for **interactive fiction**.
-Think _Inklewriter_ or _Twine_, designed to run on macOS, Windows, and Linux as a native desktop app.
+This project aims to provide writers and developers with a simple yet powerful editor for **interactive fiction**, designed to run on macOS, Windows, and Linux as a native desktop app.

 With this tool you can: